prz3m/web2kindle/README.md

   ```
   python web2kindle.py -u http://article-url.com -s
   ```
   You will be prompted for your gmail password.
-If you use 2 factor authentication (and you should), you must generate [App Pasword](#app-password).
-You will be asked if you want to store your password in a keyring (operating system's place to store passwords).
+Enter app password which you've generated.
+You will be asked if you want to store your password in a keyring (operating system's place to store passwords), so that you will not have to enter it the next time.
 If you don't want, type `n`, otherwise type `y`.

-  (Sometimes Google can block web2kindle from using your account.
-If it's the case, consider enabling 2 factor authentication and generating App Password)

-### App Pasword

-Visit https://security.google.com/settings/security/apppasswords.
-At the bottom, click __Select app__, choose _Other_ and enter whatever name you want.
-You will get a password.

-Go to https://support.google.com/mail/answer/185833 for more details.